milk531/RAPIRO/README.md

 Rapiro firmware
 ===============
-##The difference between original  firmware and  this  firmware.
+##The difference between default sample firmware and  this firmware.
  1. Motion No. is 2 digits #Mnn. (evilbluechickens-san )
  2. Added Servo off command #H. (evilbluechickens-san )
  3. Added Read Analog port #An. n is 6 or 7.